SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 .data:000000018000503F                 db  4Bh ; K.
 ```

-Now is there anything important about these bytes ? well yes
+Now is there anything important about these bytes ? well yes, if you by chance have read the first part of the blacklotus analysis you'll know that i referenced an asian's researcher work.
+Well
+that researcher was kind enough to also analyse the dropped bootkit .
+Please check it out(https://www.cnblogs.com/DirWang/p/17294545.html#autoid-3-2-1) , so in his analysis he was kind enough to give us that info.
+He points us to https://github.com/Mattiwatti/EfiGuard/blob/master/EfiGuardDxe/PatchWinload.c

 =============================================================================